yingding/ai-hackathon-022025/docs/07 Copilot Studio with Azure Foundry.md

 # Copilot Studio Connecting to Azure Foundry

-## Create your agent in copilot studio
+## Create your agent in Copilot Studio

 Call the browser in InPrivate mode and follow the link [[Copilot Studio]](https://copilotstudio.preview.microsoft.com).